Anomaly and symmetry-charge flow in mixed states

 where $\Delta\mathcal S_g$ is a model-dependent phase (given explicitly below for the models of interest).
 A non-trivial $\Delta{\mathcal{S}}_g$ signals a failure of gauge invariance, i.e., a 't-Hooft anomaly.
 Physically, it is the braiding phase between temporal and spatial fluxes, as expected from anomaly inflow \cite{callan1985npb}.
 Finally, while large gauge transformations of spatial fluxes need not detect all anomalies, they provide a useful diagnostic for a broad class, with the chiral anomaly as a special case (see below).

 \textit{{Mixed-state anomalies and symmetry-charge flow.--}}The phase in Eq.~\eqref{eq:Z_thooft} is insensitive to microscopic details.
 This can be made explicit by deriving a sufficient operator-algebraic condition involving only symmetry operators and their flux insertions.
 We therefore construct (i) a flux-insertion operator and (ii) the corresponding large-gauge-transformation operator, both deduced from the symmetry [Eq.~\eqref{eq:sym_rho}] rather than taken as independent inputs.
-For an infinite chain (for simplicity; the periodic case is discussed in Appendix~\ref{supp_sec:flux_insertion}), a spatial $g'$ flux is inserted by applying the $g'$ transformation only to the half-infinite region to the right of a cut at $x_0$ \cite{zaletel2013prl,zaletel2014njp,huang2025prl_mspt},
+For an infinite chain (for simplicity), a spatial $g'$ flux is inserted by applying the $g'$ transformation only to the half-infinite region to the right of a cut at $x_0$ \cite{zaletel2013prl,zaletel2014njp,huang2025prl_mspt},

 Crossing the cut [Fig.~\ref{fig:Illustration}(d)], a $g'$-charged excitation acquires the expected Aharonov--Bohm phase linear in $\boldsymbol\phi_{g'}$.
 A large gauge transformation $\hat{\mathcal F}_{\mathcal L}$ relates equivalent representatives of the same background flux,